 Reader's Theater

-This book lends itself to an opportunity for a wonderful Reader’s Theater script and performance.
+These books provide opportunities for Reader’s Theater scripts and performances.
 Kids of all ages will find it easy to write and fun to perform.
-Use these guidelines for planning the show.
+Use these guidelines for planning a show.
 Review the adaptations below to expand upon a regular Reader’s Theater.

 Define Reader’s Theater